 Spears tried again for The New Mickey Mouse Club when she was 11.
 This time, she was picked for the cast, which also featured other up-and-coming talents such as Justin Timberlake, Christina Aguilera, and actress Keri Russell.
 Spears appeared on the children's variety show for two seasons.
 "We had an amazing amazing time; we got to sing and dance and do everything," she later explained to Hollywood Reporter.

 After its cancellation, Spears focused on developing her musical career.
 She eventually landed a contract with Jive Records.
 In December 1998, Spears released her first single, "...Baby One More Time."
 The catchy pop tune reached the top of the pop charts at the end of January 1999, propelled in part by its music video.
 In the video, the teenaged Spears wore a skimpier version of the traditional Catholic schoolgirl uniform, drawing sharp criticism from the parents of her young fans.
 Despite her racy outfit, Spears claimed to be a sweet, innocent Southern girl at heart.

-She was part of a teenage pop music wave, which included fellow Mickey Mouse Club alumni Christina Aguilera and Jessica Simpson.
+She was part of a teenage pop music wave, which included fellow Mickey Mouse Club alumnae Christina Aguilera and Jessica Simpson.

 Building upon her meteoric rise, Spears released Oops!
 I Did It Again in 2000.
-The recording was an instant No. 1 hit on the album charts, selling more than 1 million copies in the first week.
-Her personal life was also receiving more media attention, as rumors circulated that she was dating Justin Timberlake, then part of the hit pop group 'N Sync.
+The recording was an instant No. 1 hit on the album charts, selling more than 1 million copies in its first week.
+The singer's personal life was also receiving more media attention, as rumors circulated that she was dating Justin Timberlake, then part of the hit pop group 'N Sync.